jonnyhoeven/workshop/README.md

 cluster.
 'Pods' contain one or more containers.
 When a 'Pod' runs multiple containers, the containers are managed as a single entity and share the same resources.

-More importantly, containers in a 'Pod' share the same lifecycle, they're started together, stopped together and are considered atomic.
+More importantly, containers in a 'Pod' share the same lifecycle, they're started together, stopped together and considered atomic.

 A 'Pod' can be considered a separate subnetwork, containers within a 'Pod' are effectively behind NAT (Network Address Translation).
-Inside this `Pod` containers can rely on local DNS services to find hostnames in their own or different namespaces.
+Inside a `Pod` containers can rely on local DNS services to find hostnames in their own or external namespaces.

-Since networking and state is separate and atomic this means you can run multiple replica's of the same 'Pod' and increase availability.
-Without the need to worry about state or networking from the perspective of a container.
+Since networking and state is separate and atomic.
+We can run multiple replica's of the same 'Pod' and increase availability.
+Without the need to worry about state or networking changes when your containers start.

 ### Pods expose their ports to Services